Understanding the New York Child Victims Act and the NEW Statute of Limitations

 An estimated 12-40% of children in the United States experience some form of child sexual abuse.
 There are many reasons that prevent survivors from disclosing abuse.
-It can be decades survivors of abuse can speak about it.
+It can be decades before survivors of abuse can speak about it.

 Children are vulnerable to exploitation and deception, especially under the supervision of a teacher or clergy member.
 Seeking justice from an abuser takes courage and trusted support.
 In the past, abused children had until their 23rd birthday to stand up and accuse their abuser in a civil lawsuit.